ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2019-3893](https://github.com/Live-Hack-CVE/CVE-2019-3893) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2019-3893.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2019-3893.svg)

 ## CVE-2019-3887
- A flaw was found in the way KVM hypervisor handled x2APIC Machine Specific Register (MSR) access with nested(=1) virtualization enabled.
+ A flaw was found in the way KVM hypervisor handled x2APIC Machine Specific Rregister (MSR) access with nested(=1) virtualization enabled.
 In that, L1 guest could access L0's APIC register values via L2 guest, when 'virtualize x2APIC mode' is enabled.
 A guest could use this flaw to potentially crash the host kernel resulting in DoS issue.
+Kernel versions from 4.16 and newer are vulnerable to this issue.

 - [https://github.com/Live-Hack-CVE/CVE-2019-3887](https://github.com/Live-Hack-CVE/CVE-2019-3887) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2019-3887.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2019-3887.svg)

 ## CVE-2019-3886
  An incorrect permissions check was discovered in libvirt 4.8.0 and above.
-The readonly permission was allowed to invoke APIs depending on the guest agent which could lead to potentially disclosing unintended information or denial of service by causing libvirt to block.
+The readonly permission was allowed to invoke APIs depending on the guest agent, which could lead to potentially disclosing unintended information or denial of service by causing libvirt to block.